 21. However it is also known that for vessels which receive an approval certificate from the Netherlands, the administration has informed that these kinds of openings can be considered as watertight (see Instruction to RO no. 1.
 Stability for inland waterway ships Version def April 2011, §1.5).
 It is understood that the Netherlands authorities would consider that ingress of water would be negligible if such kind of opening is submerged.

-22. As DNV GL, BV and LR do not agree with this interpretation, we ask the Safety Committee how to proceed with national instructions and how such kind of vessels will be handled if it will get in the future an ADN certificate from another ADN member state.
-Will they also accept the decision of the Netherlands administration?
+22.

+From now on the Classification Societies will consider this type of device as “weathertight” and will no longer take into account the interpretation of the Netherlands authorities (paragraph 21).

+For existing vessels and for vessels still under construction (until 31 December 2015), this type of device may be considered as watertight.

 The seal between the weather deck and the flexible mounted accommodation